baristure/xml-to-msql/README.md

 1. Install npm packages
 	>npm install

-2. Create a .env file and set your configuration
+2. Create a file named ".env" in the root directory and fill its contents as follows.

 >     INTERVAL_VALUE=600000000
 >     MYSQL_HOST=localhost or yourserverIP